Index

 - Select the Method

-- Specify the Cycle Count (the number of backups to keep) and Start Time
+- Specify the Cycle Count (the number of backups to keep)

-- If saving the latest backup would result in the number of stored backups exceeding the Cycle Count, then the oldest backup will be deleted after saving the saving latest (Statseeker requires that the backup repository have enough space to contain Cycle Count + 1 backups)
+- If saving the latest backup would result in the number of stored backups exceeding the Cycle Count, then the oldest backup will be deleted after saving the latest backup (Statseeker requires that the backup repository have enough space to contain Cycle Count + 1 backups)

 - Click Save